piastry/cifs-utils/mount.cifs.rst

   negotiation is performed.
 It can end up with an existing superblock if this value isn't specified or it's greater or equal than the existing one.

+max_credits=n
+  Maximum credits the SMB2 client can have.
+Default is 32000.
+Must be set to a number between 20 and 60000.

 fsc
   Enable local disk caching using FS-Cache for CIFS.
 This option could